THREE MOVEMENTS FOR PIANO

-These three movements were composed over the course of five years in reverse order which they appear in this publication.
+The three movements contained in this piece (1.
+Murmuration; 2.
+Night Music; 3.
+Evrest) were composed over five years in the reverse order to which they appear in performance.
 Each may be performed as a separate, intact piece or as a complete three movement whole.
-Though disparate in extramusical content,these three movements are connected by natural catalysts.
+Though disparate in extramusical content, these three movements are connected by catalysts from the natural world.

 A murmuration, the word titling the first movement, is a large flock of birds, specifically starlings, commonly consisting of hundreds to thousands of individuals.
 Murmurations move not unlike a school of fish—reacting as a single organism.
 When beginning composition of the first movement, I encountered a murmuration of starlings and was mesmerized by it’s elegant and graceful undulations.
 In an intuitive fashion, this movement reflects on the qualities of murmurations and was complete in 2015.

 Much went into this work and many people helped along the way.
-I would like to thank David Fung, Monika Haar, Lisa Moore, Futaba Niekawa, Christopher Rouse, Sheridan Seyfried, and Alex Weiser.
-I would also like to express my gratitude to Kettle Corn New Music for commissioning the Murmuration and their support during the compositional process and premiere.
+I would like to thank David Fung, Sean Kennard, Monika Haar, Lisa Moore, Futaba Niekawa, Christopher Rouse, Sheridan Seyfried, and Alex Weiser.
+I would also like to express my gratitude to Kettle Corn New Music for commissioning the first movement and their support during the compositional process and premiere.